cosmos72/stmx/README.md

             ;; ...
           ))

-- `ATOMIC` is the main macro: it wraps Lisp forms into a transaction then executes them.
+- `ATOMIC` is the main macro: it wraps Lisp forms into an atomic transaction then executes them.
 The above functions and methods could also be written as:

         (defun show-foo (obj)
           (declare (type foo obj))